"The absurdity of the situation put its pathos to the rout."

 , excessive Melodrama

-, the sheer absurdity of the situation
+, or the sheer absurdity of the situation

 , the drama is lost to the point of surpassing "cheesy" and becoming unintentionally funny.

-It is named for the famous scene
+It is named for a famous scene

 in the last season of Six Feet Under